TKA STRATEGIC PLAN 2017-2021

 - Split administration between Jr. High & High School

 - Making specific accommodations for LD (learning difference) students, e.g. longer testing in quiet space

-- Screening all LD files by ACS
+- All LD files are screened by ACS

 - Incoming LD families sign LD contract